jameslinjl/TATools/README.md

 <b>selenium script</b>

-This encompasses both push_grades.sh as well as download_grade_zip.py.
-These two scripts use Selenium to try and automate the transfer and pushing of grades from Google Drive directly to Courseworks.
-The first selenium portion of the scipt is working which is great news.
-Now this script needs to be expanded upon to perform actually import and exporting.
+This encompasses push_grades.sh, selenium_script.py, and csv_script.py.
+These scripts
+use various Python modules (building off of the work above) in order to download the grading zip file from Courseworks, change the scores according to Google Spreadsheet, and then upload the zip file back to Courseworks.
+Selenium is the primary driver for this script.